c60 + intergalactic- a conversation with Ken (scientist)

 Well, I started getting eggs again.

-Oh after a nine or ten month hiatus, right?
+Oh, after a nine or ten month hiatus, right?

 And laying again.

-I got ill in July and uh was not able to tend them basically in June and July through this emergency surgery and stuff, and finally got back to giving them C60 again uh about two weeks ago, and so it's taken two weeks this time, but the first time I gave them C60, it was like within I don't know, maybe four days or five days they started laying again.
+And so it's taken two weeks this time, but the first time I gave them C60, it was like within, I don't know, maybe four days or five days they started laying again.

-And so here it's been uh 14 days, but we're back to again an egg this morning, and so these are six-year-old birds.
+And so here it's been 14 days, but we're back to, I got an egg this morning.

-Yeah, I could never retire, I could never kill off my chickens too when they stopped laying their eggs.
+I could never kill off my chickens too when they stopped laying eggs.

 I'm too soft for that.

-Well, I owe them, you know.
+Yeah, well, I owe them, you know.

-I mean, I got good protein and so on, and and I don't have to, so it's it's all right, I don't have to, right?
+I mean, I get good protein and so on, and I don't have to, so it's all right.

-But I noticed a distinct difference between that C60 with the modifying components for the joints of the animals and all of this kind of stuff in um I think it's olive oil.
+But I noticed a distinct difference between that C60 with the modifying components for the joints of the animals and all of this kind of stuff.

 Yes, I think so.